Ranchu2000/HacknRoll23/README.md

 - Balancing the game as this is the first time we dabbled into game development
 - Collaborating on a OOP project where many components are interlinked
 - Making the game more enjoyable- small details like pixelarting various movements and knockback

+## How YOU can play our game
+Click [here] (https://docs.google.com/uc?export=download&id=1pITja3T5CHpVa-QqkkrEyR0kfEFH84cB) to download our game folder and run HacknRoll23.exe found within it!